tzoltak/logdataLimeSurvey/README.md

 Script uses base R's functions to read and write CSV files what may cause it long time to run if you have a lot of data.
 If this is problem for you, please consider modifying it so it uses functions from the *readr* package that are much faster.

+In the future script will be probably expanded (and perhaps split off to became a R package) to cover additional preprocessing of data regarding some types of events that is needed to make this data even basically analytically useful (compare description of *scroll* and *resize* events below bearing in mind that *scroll* events affect somehow what is reported by *mousemove* events).
+However, at the moment this features are missing.

 ## Further processing the log-data

-In collected log-data elements of the survey interface are typically identified by their so-called *SGQA identifiers* that are a concatenation of the survey, question group, and question ids eventually along with the subquestion and answer code.
+In collected log-data elements of the survey interface are typically identified by their so-called [*SGQA identifiers*](https://manual.limesurvey.org/SGQA_identifier) that are a concatenation of the survey, question group, and question ids eventually along with the subquestion and answer code.
 While you may set subquestion and answer codes to be quite *readable* while preparing your survey, survey, question group and question ids are simply integers used internally by the *LimeSurvey* database (and while you can easy see them in the LimeSurvey interface, you will probably won't remember which number was assigned to which question).
 To automatically map this identifiers to question *codes* you will find useful **a survey structure file** you may create using a survey export function in the *LimeSurvey* interface.

 # Data collected